-When setting a flat fee for your immigration case, the attorney essentially estimates how much time it will take to do the work.
-This estimate is based on the amount of time it took him or her to complete numerous past cases that were similar to yours.
-However, if your case presents an unusual set of facts or appears to be complex, a flat fee arrangement may not be available to you.
+When setting a flat fee for your immigration case, the attorney essentially estimates how much time and effort it will take to do the work.
+This estimate is based on the amount of time it took to complete numerous past cases that were similar to yours.
+However, if your case presents an unusual set of facts or appears to be complex, a flat fee arrangement might not be made available to you.

 The hourly fee is the most common attorney billing structure among attorneys of varying practice areas.
 Typically, an attorney will charge clients between $200/hour to $500/hour or more.
-The attorney's hourly rate depends upon various factors, such as the number of years' experience the attorney has, the location where the attorney is based, and the complexity or expected duration of the case.
+The attorney's hourly rate depends upon various factors, such as the number of years' experience the attorney has, the location where the attorney is based (and how expensive it is to rent an office and otherwise do business there), and the complexity or expected duration of the case.

 Fees can rack up quickly for clients who are billed by the hour.
 You likely will be billed for every interaction you have with your attorney, whether by phone, email, or in person.
 This is in addition to the time the attorney spends researching, writing, and otherwise working on your case.